ssenmosip/mosip-temp-documentation/Platform-Documentation.md

 [Detailed functional requirement specifications of Registration Processor](FRS-Registration-Processor)
 ### 2.4 ID Authentication

 ID Authentication in MOSIP provides services through APIs that validates the authenticity of a resident based on one or more factors (demographic and biometric).
-The authentication services are integrated with TSPs (Trusted Service Providers) for delivering eKYC services to citizens via user agencies.
+The authentication services are integrated with TSPs (Trusted Service Providers) for delivering eKYC services to residents via user agencies.

 This module provides the following capabilities:
 1. Authenticate an individual in a secure and trusted way